noeddi2be/2048aigs/README.md

 For Linux `sudo` might be necessary to run Docker-Compose.

-If for any reason the Docker build should fail run the **following commands** in the `aigs-react-client` directory and start the Java backend from the CLI or with your IDE/Editor.
+If for any reason the Docker build should fail, run the **following commands** in the `aigs-react-client` directory and start the Java backend from the CLI or with your IDE/Editor.

 ```shell
 npm install